Health & Dental

 The Extended Health Plan does not replace the provincial MSP, nor do your GSS premiums cover your provincial MSP premiums.
 More information on BC MSP can be found at the BC MSP website.
 Further assistance with prescription drug costs may be available through the Pharmacare program, and the GSS recommends all students register for premium assistance and Fair Pharmacare to ensure you have maximum coverage.
 More information is available at https://pharmacare.moh.hnet.bc.ca/.

 Students who are on GSS Extended Helath and Dental Plan graduated or permanently withdraw from UVIC before August 31st have two options of their plan.
 One option is that students can keep the plan until the plan terminates, which is August 31st.
 The other option is that student can request to opt out the plan within 30 days of their change of student status.
-Withdrawl would take effect the day the student is no longer registered as a student.
+Withdrawl would take effect the end of month that the student is no longer registered as a student.

 What about travel?